 Serve with nước chấm dipping sauce on the side.

-When Mr. Trinh first arrived, he found a well-established Vietnamese community in Raleigh, largely made up of people who had immigrated after the Vietnam War.
+When Trinh first arrived, he found a well-established Vietnamese community in Raleigh, largely made up of people who had immigrated after the Vietnam War.
 Many had come by boat in the 1980s, with some settling in North Carolina.

 "There were a lot of [Vietnamese people] 20, 25 years ago… Vietnamese people moved into this area since 1980, so when I came, there were Vietnamese people already."